scotentSD/insights/index.md

 title: Welcome to the Scottish Enterprise Customer Insights
 ---

-We’ve created a set growing repository of customer Insights In each Insight you will see:
+We’ve created a repository of customer Insights that is constantly growing.
+In each Insight you will see:
 - Title
 - Summary